leafo/lapis/docs/database.md

 1. The [`Model` class](models.html) is a wrapper around a Lua table that helps you synchronize it with a row in a database table.

 The `Model` class is the preferred way to interact with the database.
-The raw query interface is for achieving things the `Model` class in unable to do easily.
+The raw query interface is for achieving things the `Model` class is unable to do easily.

 Here's an example of the raw query interface: